 The ongoing charge will be 0.75% of the value of the investments every year, i.e. £3,000 per annum.

 Please note that, as annual adviser charges are percentage based, they will increase in monetary terms as the value of your portfolio grows.

 A fixed fee will be agreed between the adviser and client before any work is carried out.
 It will depend on the complexity of the case, the time required and whether we will have to call upon further expertise.
 Fees will be agreed with you in writing before any work is carried out.
 Where fees have been agreed these will become payable upon completion of our work, whether you subsequently act upon our recommendations or not.
 You may be asked for an initial down payment before work is started.
 You will not be charged any more than the amount agreed, unless we subsequently agree with you that the cost of our work is going to be higher than originally estimated.

 Value Added Tax (VAT)

-As Adviser fees are usually taken out of the products we recommend for you, no VAT is currently payable.
+As Adviser charges are usually taken out of the products we recommend for you, no VAT is currently payable.
 Please note this is not guaranteed and the tax rules may change.
-Fees for other advice may be subject to VAT at the appropriate rate (currently 20%).
+Fees for other advice may be subject to VAT at the appropriate rate, currently 20%.